 The recipe described in this post is designed to give the crispiest fries due to the following:

 - Removing the starch: Soaking removes as much starch as possible in the spuds that can make them soggy if you skip this process.

-- Cooking with cornstarch: This removes the excess fat, leaving the strips just greased and not soaked.
-And just in any other fried food, this adds crisp.
+- Cooking with cornstarch: This also removes the excess fat, leaving the strips just greased and not soaked.
+And just in any other fried food, this adds crispiness.

 - Adding salt in the end: If you put it before cooking, it can draw out moisture which will make the result soggy.
 Hence, add it towards the end just right before you feast on them.